Leandromaro/Threads/README.md

 Programmers are often reluctant to employ immutable objects, because they worry about the cost of creating a new object as opposed to updating an object in place.
 The impact of object creation is often overestimated, and can be offset by some of the efficiencies associated with immutable objects.
 These include decreased overhead due to garbage collection, and the elimination of code needed to protect mutable objects from corruption.

-Five rules for class immutability:
- 1. Don’t provide methods that modify the object’s state
- 2. Ensure that the class can’t be extended
- 3. Make all fields final
- 4. Make all fields private
- 5. Ensure exclusive access to any mutable components

  - What are the advantages of immutable object?

       Immutable objects are thread safe, because the state of that object will never be changed, so when different process/thread try to read that object will always get the same result.
 So it makes concurrent programming a lot cleaner and easier to write.